Studying Dentistry in English in Europe

 Are transfers/Graduate Entry possible?

 We will gladly have a look at your dentistry transcripts free of charge to assess your chances of obtaining a transfer.
-If there is any point going ahead, and you decide to accept our help, we will charge for this service.
+If there is any point going ahead, and you decide to accept our help, we will charge for this service because we already know you probably won't like the result.

 Graduate Entry dentistry is possible in the UK and Ireland.
-It doesn't exist anywhere else in Europe.
+It doesn't exist anywhere else in Europe no matter what any agent might say.

 Where should I look for dentistry degrees abroad?